 To comply with care regulations, visitors are requested to enter their details in the “Visitors’ Book” on arrival and also to sign out on departure.
 This is also a practice that is supported by the Fire Authority and the Health & Safety Executive.

-Service users are free to come and go as they choose, within the limits set by their agreed care plan and resulting from individual risk assessments, which would be undertaken, if appropriate.
+individuals living with us are free to come and go as they choose, within the limits set by their agreed care plan and resulting from individual risk assessments, which would be undertaken, if appropriate.

 How is the cost of care met?

 There are several websites which might be of interest to you and can give you free advice.
 If you are worried or concerned you might be running low on funds, or concerned you may not be able to afford your local Home, please feel free to contact us for some guidance without obligation.
 You are, of course, welcome to view the Home and ask further questions then.
 Below are some of the websites listed, that either You, relatives or friends might be able to access on your behalf.

 Receive professional advice on the funding of care fees from the leading advisors Saga.

 City and Council of Swansea www.swansea.gov.uk/